puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 # Release notes for Microsoft Edge Stable Channel

 These release notes provide information about new features and non-security updates that are included in the Microsoft Edge Stable Channel.
+The security updates are listed [here](microsoft.edge.relnotes.security.md).

 ## Version 80.0.361.48: February 7